-Select the menu for defining various plain-language
+Select the menu for defining various plain-language functions

-- Enter the number of the string parameter in which the first substring is saved.
-Confirm with the ENT key: The TNC displays the concatenation symbol [] - Confirm your entry with the ENT key - Enter the number of the string parameter in which the second substring is saved.
-Confirm with the ENT key - Repeat the process until you have selected all the required substrings.
+- ▶ Select string functions - ▶ Select the STRING FORMULA function - ▶ Enter the number of the string parameter in which the TNC is to save the concatenated string.
+Confirm with the ENT key - ► Enter the number of the string parameter in which the first substring is saved.
+Confirm with the ENT key: The TNC displays the concatenation symbol | - Confirm your entry with the ENT key - ▶ Enter the number of the string parameter in which the second substring is saved.
+Confirm with the ENT key - ▶ Repeat the process until you have selected all the required substrings.
 Conclude with the END key